Sanctuary and Sustenance for Women Who Write

 Pamela Sampel, OblSB, Sister of Belle Coeur

 Pamela is a highly skilled retreat facilitator, writer, leadership coach, and spiritual director with an irreverent sense of humor who loves to laugh out loud.
-With 25+ years of experience in collaborative leadership, professional writing, emotional intelligence coaching, and retreat facilitation experience, clients and friends describe Pamela as a clear and direct communicator with a proven ability to inspire, motivate, write, create, and lead.
+With 25+ years of experience in collaborative leadership, professional writing, emotional intelligence coaching, and retreat facilitation, clients and friends describe Pamela as a clear and direct communicator with a proven ability to inspire, motivate, write, create, and lead.

 Pamela holds Bachelor’s and Master’s degrees in business and management and certificates in Spiritual Direction and Coaching.
 She is a Sister of Belle Coeur and an Oblate of St. Benedict at St. Placid Priory in Lacey, Washington.
 She has studied writing and literature with Lidia Yuknavitch, Gary Copeland Lilley, Evelyn C. White, and Rebecca Brown.
 Pamela is working on a series of personal essays and hybrid poems at her desk in Port Townsend, on the edge of the Salish Sea.
 E-mail Pamela at email@example.com.